WORLD INFORMATION ARCHITECTURE DAY 2016 (WIAD) - ZURICH

 • How can data help us to better understand what’s good for us and what is not;

-As usual, the added value of being part of an event such the WIAD is always remarkable.
-Meeting people with different approaches, backgrounds and experiences is something that pushes yourself to change your point of views on different topics.
-Basically, it’s fresh fuel for your daily work and life ungarn viagra.
+As usual, the added value of being part of an event such as the WIAD is always remarkable.
+Meeting people with different approaches, backgrounds, and experiences pushes you to change your point of view on different topics.
+It’s fresh fuel for your daily work and life ungarn viagra.

 Leave a Reply